How to define constants in Ruby?

 # NameError: uninitialized constant MyClass::FOO_CONSTANT

-The version that refers to a method in the subclass returns the desired value, but the version that refers to a constant in subclass throws an error.
+The version that refers to a method in the subclass returns the desired value, but the version that refers to a constant in the subclass throws an error.

 Why does the version that uses a method work but the version that uses the constant fail?